-For decades now, snowshoeing has received year-round publicity in Michigan’s Upper Peninsula, thanks to the efforts of Bishop Frederic Baraga a Catholic priest who Native Americans affectionately dubbed the Snowshoe Priest back in the 19th Century.
+For decades now, snowshoeing has received year-round publicity in Michigan’s Upper Peninsula, thanks to the efforts of Bishop Frederic Baraga, a Catholic priest who was dubbed the Snowshoe Priest back in the 19th Century.

 It was his travels through hundreds of miles in northern Michigan’s harsh winters by snowshoe that earned him the affectionate title of “The Snowshoe Priest.”
 He continued this effort long into his 60s, and some winters recorded as much as 700 miles on snowshoes.
-Considering this part of Michigan averages in excess of 300 inches of snow annually, Baraga was cutting trail on many of his treks.
+Considering this part of Michigan averages above 300 inches of snow annually, Baraga cut trails on many of his treks.

 Putting that into perspective, Bishop Baraga established missions in the northern Michigan towns of L’Anse and Sault Saint Marie.
-Today, if you are driving that distance it would take about four hours to cover the 235 miles.
-In the 1850s, this humble man of the cloth covered that distance on snowshoes, and then some.
+Today, if you are driving that distance, it would take about four hours to cover the 235 miles.
+In the 1850s, this humble man covered that distance on snowshoes and then some.

-Examples of his legacy can be seen at various locations throughout the Upper Peninsula.
+Examples of his legacy are at various locations throughout the Upper Peninsula.

 Sault Saint Marie

-Baraga was consecrated Bishop of Upper Michigan in 1853, which included its adjacent islands, with Sault Saint Marie designated as the headquarters.
+Baraga was consecrated Bishop of Upper Michigan in 1853.
+The U.P includes its adjacent islands, with Sault Saint Marie designated as the headquarters.
 The Baraga house was purchased for him in 1864, and the bishop affectionately referred to it as his palace.
-He resided there until 1866, when the diocese headquarters moved to Marquette, Mich., which was more centrally located.
+He resided there until 1866 when the diocese headquarters moved to Marquette, Mich., which was more centrally located.

-For all he accomplished while ministering to many in northern Michigan, Bishop Baraga today is under consideration for sainthood by the Vatican.
+For all he accomplished while ministering to many in northern Michigan, Bishop Baraga was named venerable in 2012, the first step being declared a saint by the Vatican.
 But regardless of the accolades, Bishop Frederic Baraga will always be remembered most fondly for his efforts as the Snowshoe Priest.